Anahkiasen/cookie-monster/README.md

 # CookieMonster

-Re-host of the Cookie Monster add-on
+A rehosted, cleaned up and updated version of the CookieMonster plugin.

 ## Contributors